 Your acting reel is your commercial.
 With it, you are creating a response that encourages the producers/directors to hire you.
 Having only a headshot to show is not going to cut it.
 Create your profile and have a showreel.
 Directors and producers want to see more than just a pretty face.

 The ‘I played character X in this and that film/play’ or ‘I directed/edited Y and X’ is also not sufficient.
-It can mean the difference between booking a job or not.
-It also shows how important you are with the industry.
+It can mean the difference between booking an industry job or not as it shows how important you are with the industry.

 1. Best Work Only